Ramu (actor)

 Bhasi Padikkal, professionally credited as Ramu, is an Indian actor who appears in Malayalam films.
 He has acted in more than 100 films, mainly portraying antagonistic roles.
-He wrote screenplay for the Malayalam film Kalikkoottukar (2019).
-His son Devdas acted in the lead role in the 2007 Malayalam fantasy film Athisayan.
+He wrote screenplay for the film Kalikkoottukar (2019).

 Early life

 Ramu was born as the eldest among four children to Kochunni Nair and Devakiamma at Tavanur, Edappal.
-Malayalam actor Sukumaran was his elder cousin.
+Malayalam actor Sukumaran is his elder cousin.

 Personal life

 He married Reshmi in 1995.
 They have a daughter, Amritha and son Devadas, who was a child artist, acted in 2007 Malayalam movies Anandabhairavi and Athisayan.
-They live in Peramangalam near Thrissur.
-He had written screenplay for the movie Kalikkoottukar released in 2018.